IntelPython/Numba_Extension_Proposals/proposal.md

 To handle this type of scenarios, we propose the following:

-1. The new backend throws an error as "paralle=False" conflicts with autoatic offloading.
+1. The new backend throws an error as "parallel=False" conflicts with automatic offloading.
 2. The new backend ignores all @jit flags that do not apply to it.
 In Listing 2.3, that will imply that Numba ignores the original "parallel=False" argument and proceeds with attempting to offload